carsonfarmer/blog/content/blog/carsi_is_hiring_feb_2014.md

 Date: 2014-03-05 14:00
 Author: cfarmer
 Email: carson.farmer@gmail.com
-Category: Speaker
+Category: Announcement
-Tags: Update, Speaker, FOSS4G
+Tags: Update, Announcement, Research
 Slug: carsi_is_hiring_feb_2014

 We have two openings for undergraduate research assistants here at the [Center for Advanced Research of Spatial Information][carsi].
 You can find the [original announcement][original] on [Dr. Carsten Keßler][carsten]'s website.
 In short, we are looking for